What To Expect

 If, after we meet you decide you'd like to proceed with me as your photographer, I'll send you over a contract via email, which can be signed and made official online.
 No need for printing and signing.

 When signing the contract, I ask for a 25% security deposit to secure the date.
 This can be in the form of a check, credit card, cashier's check, cash, Cash app, or whatever is easiest for you.
+At this point I’ve probably accepted virtually every form of payment known to man.

 If you've chosen to do an engagement session, now is when we'll begin working together on planning the shoot.
 Schedule permitting, I like to book a main shooting date, and a weather make-up date just in case.
 I'm very flexible in working with your schedule, however, given the opportunity I like to shoot these in the last two hours before sunset, when the light is at its best.